History of Rochester, New York: Post-war industrial boom

-The period 1860 to 1900 saw Rochester grow from a city of 48,000 to a city of 162,800, with a 1900 rank of 24th largest in population, down from 18th in 1860.
-During this period the city expanded dramatically in area on both sides of the Genesee River, as well as annexing parts of the towns of Brighton, Gates, Greece and Irondequoit.
-Also founded during this period were Bausch & Lomb by John Jacob Bausch and Henry Lomb, Eastman Kodak by George Eastman, Western Union Telegraph by Hiram Sibley and Don Alonzo Watson, Gleason Works by William Gleason, and R.T.
+Between 1860 and 1900, Rochester's population grew from 48,000 to 162,800, though its national ranking fell from 18th to 24th largest.
+During this period, the city expanded in area on both sides of the Genesee River, annexing parts of the towns of Brighton, Gates, Greece, and Irondequoit.
+Companies founded during this era included Bausch & Lomb by John Jacob Bausch and Henry Lomb, Eastman Kodak by George Eastman, Western Union Telegraph by Hiram Sibley and Don Alonzo Watson, Gleason Works by William Gleason, and R.T.
 French Company by Robert French.
-Other important industries that developed during this period were clothing manufacturing, shoe manufacturing, brewing and machine tools.
-In 1875, Rochester's first city hall opened at Fitzhugh and the Erie Canal (now Broad Street).
-It was built at a cost of over $335,000 on the site of the First Presbyterian Church, which had burned to the ground in 1869.
+Other industries that developed included clothing manufacturing, shoe manufacturing, brewing, and machine tools.
+In 1875, Rochester's first city hall opened at Fitzhugh and the Erie Canal (now Broad Street), built at a cost of over $335,000 on the site of the First Presbyterian Church, which had burned in 1869.
 The church sold the lot to the city for $25,000.
 This city hall housed city government until 1978.

-In 1882, the tolls on the Erie Canal ended, with New York State enjoying a profit of $51,000,000 over the 57 years.
-In September 1885, a group of Rochester businessmen founded the Mechanics Institute to establish "free evening schools in the city for instruction in drawing and such other branches of studies as are most important for industrial pursuits of great advantage to our people."
-Henry Lomb of Bausch & Lomb was the Mechanics Institute's first president.
+In 1882, tolls on the Erie Canal ended; over 57 years, New York State had realized a profit of $51,000,000 from the canal.
+In September 1885, a group of Rochester businessmen founded the Mechanics Institute to provide free evening instruction in drawing and other subjects relevant to industrial pursuits.
+Henry Lomb of Bausch & Lomb served as the Institute's first president.